Bard Hernia Mesh Lawyer Update

 Qualifying hernia mesh lawsuit criteria:

-- Developed adhesions, scar tissue, hernia recurrence, intestinal blockage, mesh migration, organ perforation and infection more than 30 days from the original hernia mesh implant surgery
+- Have developed adhesions, scar tissue, hernia recurrence, intestinal blockage, mesh migration, organ perforation and infection more than 30 days from the original hernia mesh implant surgery; and

-- Underwent hernia mesh revision or mesh removal surgery due to mesh complications
+- Have undergone or have scheduled hernia mesh revision or mesh removal surgery due to mesh complications.

 There are statutes of limitations and statutes of repose which limit the time to file a medical device product liability claim.
 These deadlines require research into the states’ legislation and briefing the case law to interpret the time limits.
 In light of the statutes of repose in certain state product liability cases, we may not be able to accept certain cases as follows: